-SPFv1 allows the domain owner to specify their mail sending policy, i.e., which mail servers are used to send mail from their domain.
-The technology requires two sides to play together:
+Sender Policy Framework (SPF) allows the domain owner to specify their mail sending policy, i.e., which mail servers are used to send mail from their domain.
+This technology requires both the sending and receiving server to work together.

 How to Configure an SPF Record for Your Domain:

-1. If you are using AppRiver's SmartHosting service, please use the following record for soft fail:
+1. If you are using AppRiver's SmartHosting service, below is the suggested SPF record.